Heart failureCardiomyopathy; Congestive heart failure

 In classic heart failure, the heart muscle weakens, sometimes acutely (as with a big heart attack) or it weakens over the course of months or years, so that it is unable to pump out enough of the blood that enters its chambers.
 As a result, fluids build up in the lungs and tissues, causing congestion.
 This is why heart failure is also sometimes referred to as "congestive heart failure."
 Other abnormalities can also cause heart failure.
 Some of them will be described below.

 Ways the Heart Can Fail.
 Heart failure can occur in several ways:

-The specific effects of heart failure on the body depend on whether it occurs on the left or right sides of the heart.
-Over time, however, in either form of heart failure, the organs in the body do not receive enough oxygen and nutrients, and the body's wastes are removed slowly.
+Heart failure's specific effects on the body depend on whether it occurs on the left or right sides of the heart.
+Over time, in either form of heart failure, the organs in the body do not receive enough oxygen and nutrients, and the body's wastes are removed slowly.
 Eventually, vital systems break down.

 Failure on the Left Side (Left-Ventricular Heart Failure).
 Failure on the left side of the heart is more common than failure on the right side.
 The failure can be a result of abnormal systolic (contraction) or diastolic (relaxation) action:

 - Systolic.
 Systolic heart failure is a pumping problem.
 In systolic failure, the heart muscles weaken and cannot pump enough blood throughout the body.
 The left ventricle is usually stretched (dilated).
 Fluid backs up and accumulates in the lungs (pulmonary edema).
 Systolic heart failure typically occurs in men between the ages of 50 to 70 years who have had a heart attack.